armory/docs/content/en/cd-as-a-service/setup/canary.md

 ---
-title: Get Started with Canary Analysis
+title: Get Started with Canary Deployment
-linktitle: Canary Analysis
+linktitle: Canary Deployment
 description: >
   This guide walks you through using canary analysis on the app you deployed in the Get Started with the CLI to Deploy Apps guide.
 You perform a retrospective analysis on the app.
 Then, you use those queries to create canary analysis steps for subsequent deployments.
 weight: 40
 exclude_search: true
 ---

-Performing retrospective analysis on a deployment is a great way to understand how your app is performing over a pre-defined time period.
+Performing retrospective analysis on a deployment is a great way to understand how your app is performing over a predefined time period.
 It is the first step to enabling automatic canary analysis where you create queries that control how canary deployments react based on metrics you consider important.

 The examples in this guide use Prometheus as the metrics provider.

 ## {{% heading "prereq" %}}

-This quick start assumes that you completed the prior two quick starts that taught you how to register a cluster with Armory CD-as-a-Service and how to deploy an app with the CLI.

-To complete this quick start, you need the following:
+You have completed the following guides:

+1. {{< linkWithTitle "cd-as-a-service/setup/get-started.md" >}}
+1. {{< linkWithTitle "cd-as-a-service/setup/cli.md" >}}

+You need the following to work through this guide:

 - Access to a Kubernetes cluster where you can install the Remote Network Agent (RNA).
 This cluster acts as the deployment target for the sample app.
 You can reuse the clusters from the previous quick starts if you want.
 Or stand up new ones.
 - A Prometheus instance set up to monitor your Kubernetes clusters.
 Keep the following in mind: